 - If you’re taking a break from work, negotiate the time off with them.
 If you’re just quitting, make sure you know what your notice period is

 Three to four months out

-- Go over your itinerary with roundtheworldflights.com's RTW flight planner , and buy your personalised RTW ticket.
+- Go over your itinerary with roundtheworldflights.com's Flight Builder , and buy your personalised RTW ticket.

 - If you’ve not done so already, buy some guidebooks and give them a proper read to get an insight into the history and culture of the places you’ll be visiting – as well as getting ideas of what you want to see and do.
 Start pencilling in a few probable highlights between the flights.

 - Sort out your visas.
 Many countries either give visas on entry or don’t require them.
 Others (such as the US and Australia) can be got pretty much instantly on the internet.
 Some, however, require you to send off your passport.
 And the likes of China, India and Vietnam won’t let you in without that magic bit of paper.